RadLuli/Ampersand/DEFS/__kitchen.md

 ## 5 Mesh
 *join with 6 Notes?*

-**Mind Maps** - the term belongs to Tony Buzan, let's use “mesh”.
-It is necessary to understand its importance and its effects to justify the use of this type of diagram as a form of retention and popularization of information.
-Radial diagrams, after all, have been around for a long time.
-What interests me in mind maps:
+**Mind Maps[^1]** - Radial diagrams have been around for a long time.
+Their major advantages towards linear texts are:
 - **Adimensionality** - a segment can be tiny or huge, and vary immensely
 - **Non-linearity** - like ideas that form, a topic can start from any point
 - **Thematic diversity** - any topic can build on any other.
 The relevance is up to the author
 - **Formal diversity** - colors, shapes, sounds, photos, videos, links, texts and dictations are some possible formats to use

+[^1]: the "Mind Map" term was popularized by Tony Buzan, and it is only a part of what a *mesh* really is. **TODO:** understand a little more about mind maps, their importance and effects as forms of learning and communication.

 **Mesh** - radial diagram, similar to a mind map, but with more features, multidimensional, integrated and with an artificial intelligence system to interpret notes and similar content, as well as to prioritize more popular connections between similar meshes that are public.